-In addition to the annual business planning process, DDRS senior management works with ERM, Finance, Op Risk, IT, Operations, Legal, Compliance and other internal stakeholder areas to review and assess the business risks faced by DDRS.
+In addition to the annual business planning process, DDRS senior management works with ERM, Finance, Op Risk, IT, Operations, Legal, Compliance and other internal stakeholders to review and assess the business risks faced by DDRS.
 This includes:

-- Ongoing review of DDRS' finances, including revenues, expenses, actual versus target performance, financial projections and funding; - Quarterly review of the Operational Risk Assessment, including any changes in internal risk ratings. - Ongoing meetings with IT to review and assess application development, ongoing application maintenance, performance testing and infrastructure; - Ongoing meetings with Operations to review support levels and any potential risks or issues; and

-DDRS also engages in ongoing consultation with Legal and Compliance to ensure DDRS meets all legal and regulatory requirements.
+- Ongoing review of DDRS' finances, including revenues, expenses, actual versus target performance, financial projections and funding; - Quarterly review of the Operational Risk Assessment, including any changes in internal risk ratings. - Ongoing meetings with IT to review and assess application development, ongoing application maintenance, performance testing and infrastructure; - Ongoing meetings with Operations to review support levels and any potential risks or issues; and - Ongoing consultation with Legal and Compliance to ensure DDRS meets all legal and regulatory requirements.